ihateemoji/C99Gonio/README.md

 make install
 ```

+Then rescan plugins in any CLAP host (Bitwig, Reaper, Ardour, Carla, …).

 PS: If you are like me and forget --recurse-submodules 9/10 times, you can just cd into the cloned directory and
 ```bash
 git submodule update --init --recursive
 ```

-Then rescan plugins in any CLAP host (Bitwig, Reaper, Ardour, Carla, …).

 ## Disclaimer

 I have very minimal experience with GUI programming, so I started this project as an opportunity to gain some.
-Getting this simple X11 GUI working involved several 100+ Chromium tabs Googling sessions, and a fair share of vibe coding.
 Any improvements/contributions from anyone more experienced than me will be greatly appreciated!